-- 2. The instructions as at Appendix C must be followed in the preparation of the Expenditure Estimates. - 3.
+- 2. The instructions as at Appendix C must be followed in the preparation of the Recurrent Expenditure Estimates. - 3.
 The draft estimates of each Statutory Board/Agency must be accompanied by a statement to the effect that the Board of Management has approved the draft estimates submitted. - 4.
-A copy of the audited financial statement for the financial year ended within the period January 01, 2022 to December 31, 2022 must accompany the draft estimates.
-In the absence of audited accounts, unaudited accounts must be submitted together with an explanation for the non-submission of audited accounts. - 5.
+A copy of the audited financial statement for the financial year ended within the period January 01, 2023 to December 31, 2023 must accompany the draft estimates.
+In the absence of audited financial accounts, unaudited financial accounts must be submitted together with an explanation for the non-submission of audited financial accounts. - 5.
 Each Statutory Board/Agency must also submit a certified statement of its bank balances as at the end of the above-mentioned financial year together with a supporting reconciliation statement thereof. - 6.
-Failure to provide the information required at 4 and 5 above would result in the budgetary allocation to the Statutory Authority being contained at the 2023 level or lower.
+Failure to provide the information required at paragraph (4) and (5) above would result in the budgetary allocation to the Statutory Authority being contained at the 2024 level or lower.